ADO.NET Tutorial

 ADO.NET Introduction

 ADO.NET supports both disconnected and connected data models.
-The disconnected model uses datasets that can be manipulated offline, while the connected model involves real-time interactions with a database through active connections.
+The disconnected model employs DataSets, which can be modified even while offline; whereas the connected model involves real-time interaction with the database via an active connection.

 Example: SQL Server Data Provider